Are you struggling to drive traffic to your blog? You’re not alone. These strategies have been proven to help you gain more traffic to your blog.

 - Visit Quora and see what questions are being asked the most

 - Use Google Trends to see what search terms are most popular

 - Use SEMRush to find out what keywords your competitors are ranking for in Google

 It’s important to remember that the topics you are writing about stay within your niche.
-Your goal is to bring in the “right audience” and answer their questions.
+Your goal for increasing blog traffic is to bring in the “right audience” and answer their questions.

 Recommended: 180 Blog Posts Ideas for Any Niche

 - Certain types of content get more attention than others.

 - Content that includes lists and infographics tends to get more shares than other types of content.

 - For me personally, list posts seem to get shared more than any other post.
 They also generate the most traffic to my blog.

 There are probably a lot of other articles out there that are very similar to what you’re writing about.
 The key is to stand out from those other writers.
 You need to figure out what makes your content different from all the rest.